Battlelogium/Battlelogium/README.md

     4. Right-click and select **_Mark_**
     5. Drag all over the output, everythiing from `!---Begin Log---!` to `!---End Log---!`.
     6. Paste it somewhere.
 I recommend [Github Gists](gists.github.com) as you can paste multiple files in one gist.
-    7. Now that your config.txt, style.css and debug output is in a gist, send me the link.
+    7. Now that your config.ini, style.css and debug output is in a gist, send me the link.

 Building
 --------

-1. Download the [Awesomium SDK](http://awesomium.com/download/).
-Be sure to install the .NET wrappers, alternatively, though not recommended, copy the files from the libs folder of the project directory from this repo to the bin/Debug and bin/Release folders.
-Be sure to reference Awesomium.Core and Awesomium.Windows.Controls.
+1. It is recommended that you download the [Awesomium SDK](http://awesomium.com/download/).
+Be sure to install the .NET wrappers, be sure to reference Awesomium.Core and Awesomium.Windows.Controls.

 2. Build using Visual Studio 2010 or [Visual C# Express](http://www.microsoft.com/visualstudio/eng/downloads#d-csharp-2010-express)